Luna al-Shibl: Death

 On 2 July 2024, al-Shibl was involved in a car accident on the Damascus-Yaafour highway.
 She sustained severe injuries, including a cerebral hemorrhage, and was admitted to intensive care at Al-Shami Hospital in Damascus.
 She died on 5 July 2024.

 The circumstances surrounding her death led to speculation and conspiracy theories.
 Opposition sources claimed that her vehicle was deliberately rammed by an armored car, suggesting an orchestrated assassination.
-While it was reported that the driver of her car was detained and taken to an undisclosed location.
+It was reported that the driver of her car was detained and taken to an undisclosed location.

 Two months before the accident, in May 2024, President Bashar al-Assad removed al-Shibl and her husband from the central committee of the Ba'ath Party.
 In the days leading up to her death, reports indicated that she was preparing to leave Syria for a resort in Sochi, Russia, which was said to be owned by her and her husband.

 According to the UK-based Syrian Observatory for Human Rights (SOHR), al-Shibl's responsibilities had been reduced in the month prior to her death, reportedly due to Iran's displeasure over claims that she had passed on sensitive details about meetings between Syrian and Iranian officials to Russian counterparts.
 The SOHR also reported that Syrian intelligence had detained her brother, Brigadier General Mulham al-Shibl, on accusations of "collaborating with Israel and providing information about a meeting of the 'Axis of Resistance' leaders at the Iranian Embassy in Damascus", an action taken after the Israeli airstrike on Iran's consulate in Damascus in April 2024.

 Additionally, al-Shibl's husband, Saati was reportedly not allowed to visit her at the hospital she was at.
-While earlier reports stated that he was dismissed from his academic post at Damascus University in June 2024 amid ongoing corruption investigations.
+Earlier reports stated that he was dismissed from his academic post at Damascus University in June 2024 amid ongoing corruption investigations.
 Reports also indicated that his movements had been restricted by authorities and that he was banned from leaving the country.

 Further controversy arose when her family in Suwayda reportedly refused to receive condolences due to longstanding familial disputes.

 She was buried in the Al-Dahdah cemetery in Damascus.
 The funeral was notably low-key, with limited official presence and media coverage, which was speculated to be a result of government discontent with al-Shibl and possible involvement in her death.

+According to an article published by Al Majalla in 2025, Iranian General Qasem Soleimani, back in 2019 had informed General Ali Mamlouk that al-Shibl was a spy, arguing that she would not have given up her high salary at Al Jazeera to receive a significantly lower one by working for the Syrian government.

+In 2026, The Atlantic — citing Israeli and Ba'athist sources — reported that al-Shibl's killing was ordered by Assad personally, and was linked to her feeding of information to Russia.